• Skip to primary navigation

 Storage & Reheating Tips

-Remove leftover stuffing from the crockpot and put it into a container.
+Refrigerate/Freeze: Remove leftover stuffing from the crockpot and put it into a container.
 If it’s still very hot, let it cool a half hour or so before covering it and putting it into the refrigerator so that it doesn’t bring down the temperature of your fridge.
-It will keep up to four days in the fridge or up to three months in the freezer.
+It will keep up to 4 days in the fridge or 3 months in the freezer.

-To reheat small amounts, just pop it into the microwave for a few seconds.
+Reheat: To reheat individual portions, just pop it into the microwave for a few seconds.
 If you’re reheating a large amount, spread it into a greased baking dish, cover and heat in the oven at 350°F for 30 minutes or until heated through.
 If it seems a bit dry, stir in more broth before reheating.
 If you like a golden top, don’t cover it.

 Leftover Love